 - Plat of Subdivision (contact the County Recorder's office for a copy)

-- Plat of Survey (contact the Planning & Development Department or the County Recorder's office for a copy)
+- Plat of Survey (visit the Planning & Development Department's Electronic Records Search webpage, contact the P&D office or the County Recorder's office for a copy)

-- Engineering Plans/Past Permits (contact the Planning & Development Department for a copy - if available)
+- Engineering Plans/Past Permits (visit the Planning & Development Department's Electronic Records Search webpage or contact the P&D office for a copy - if available)

 The maintenance of streams, creeks, ponds, detention basins, ditches, swales or other bodies of water is typically the responsibility of the property owner, whether or not it is within an easement.
 Some subdivisions were created with drainage or conservation easements over the swale, creek, pond or basin.
 The easement may describe who is responsible, possibly the Homeowner’s Association.
 If no responsibility is mentioned, the property owner is ultimately accountable for maintenance of the area within their property.
 Easements are sometimes granted to allow authority to enter a property, but does not transfer the property owner’s obligation to maintain the area.